After completing this tutorial, you will be able to:

 Metadata & Attribute Summary

-We can view a metadata & attribute summary of each shapefile by entering the name of the
+You can view a metadata & attribute summary of each shapefile by entering the name of the

 R object in the console.
 Note that the metadata output includes the class, the number of features, the extent, and the coordinate reference system (